tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 ## Graph Sampling

 As described in the [introduction](intro.md), many practically relevant graphs are very large (e.g., a large social network may have billions of nodes) and may not fit in memory, so this library resorts to sampling neighborhoods around nodes which we want to train over (say, nodes with associated ground truth labels).
-The library comes with a sampler tool written in Apache Beam that stores sampled subgraphs encoded as `tf.train.Example` proto messages in sharded output files.
+The library comes with a [Beam Sampler](beam_sampler.md) written in Apache Beam that stores sampled subgraphs encoded as `tf.train.Example` proto messages in sharded output files.
 This is the format we produce for training datasets from data preparation jobs.

 ### Input Graph Format

 The graph sampler accepts graphs in a simple data format we call “unigraph.”
 This data format supports very large, homogeneous and heterogeneous graphs with variable number of node sets and edge sets.
-In order to use the graph sampler tool we provide, you need to convert your graph in the unigraph format.
+In order to use the graph sampler we provide, you need to convert your graph in the unigraph format.

 A unigraph dataset is defined by a central text-formatted protocol buffer message that describes the topology of the graph using the same `GraphSchema`